Fudan-iGEM/2025-wiki/pages/part-collection.md

 description: On this page, we describe 3 collections built around Grape Yeast, foundamentally advaced the power of <i>Saccharomyces cerevisiae</i>.
 ---

-Our project **DR.sTraTeGY** (Drug Resistance mutation Tracking Technology based on Grape Yeast) has developed and test three part collections: [Grape Yeast](https://registry.igem.org/collections/5a15daa1-9c25-4fd7-9c31-aa4667c13141), [TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) (the optimal promoter–fluorescent protein combination screening collection), and [the homologous arms integration collection](https://registry.igem.org/collections/b64cd4a7-59f1-4dae-83a7-909b69a778d0) for *Saccharomyces cerevisiae*.
+Our project **DR.&nbsp;sTraTeGY** (Drug Resistance mutation Tracking Technology based on Grape Yeast) has developed and test three part collections: [Grape Yeast](https://registry.igem.org/collections/5a15daa1-9c25-4fd7-9c31-aa4667c13141), [TU Recorders](https://registry.igem.org/collections/6594370b-999e-4d9c-a3ea-7c1b83e12a30) (the optimal promoter–fluorescent protein combination screening collection), and [the homologous arms integration collection](https://registry.igem.org/collections/b64cd4a7-59f1-4dae-83a7-909b69a778d0) for *Saccharomyces cerevisiae*.

 ## Collection 1: [Grape Yeast](https://registry.igem.org/collections/5a15daa1-9c25-4fd7-9c31-aa4667c13141)

 ### *ACE2* Knockout and Functional Human GPCR Integration

 To create Grape Yeast, we first knocked out the transcription factor gene *ACE2*, whose function is essential for septum degradation during yeast cell division.
 The resulting strain fails to release daughter cells after cytokinesis, instead forming multicellular clusters that resemble grape bunches (Ratcliff et al.,2011; Tong et al., 2025)[^1][^2].
 And its morphology and characteristics closely mimic those of pathogenic fungi.[^3] Next, we introduced the human &delta;-opioid receptor - HsDOR (BBa_256S6J1M) to the *ACE2* deletion locus.
-Applying SNC80, which is an extracellular ligand that capable of binding to HsDOR, could activate the downstream signaling pathway.
+Applying [SNC80](https://www.sigmaaldrich.com/HK/en/product/sigma/s2812), which is an extracellular ligand that capable of binding to HsDOR, could activate the downstream signaling pathway.
 As human-derived HsDOR, which is on the membrane, cannot transduce signals inside yeast cells, we introduced Gpa1 (BBa_254K9906), described previously in Brown et al. (2000)[^4].
 Introduced Gpa1 will serve as the intracellular messenger for HsDOR, thereby achieving a functional human GPCR-yeast coupling.
 This modification not only endowed the multicellular yeast chassis with drug-ensing capabilities but also demonstrated the feasibility of transplanting human receptors into yeast.

 We used [the modular assembly yeast toolkit](https://www.addgene.org/kits/moclo-ytk/), described by Lee et al. (2015)[^5], to construct the parts in our project.
 An intermediate plasmid (BBa_25EI9P2P) was constructed to integrate different translational units (TU) in *ACE2* locus, which is very similar to [pYTK096](https://www.addgene.org/kits/moclo-ytk/) for *URA3* locus integration.
 The GFP dropout cassette in BBa_25EI9P2P has the BsaI sites oriented in reverse relative to standard parts.
 When performing the [Golden Gate Assembly](/experiments/#golden-gate-assembly) to produce BBa_25EI9P2P no 55°C digestion nor 80°C heat-inactivation, only ligation — cycling between 37°C and 16°C for 30 cycles.
 After cycling, the mixture is directly transformed into *E. coli*, and correct clones are identified by gain of GFP fluorescence with kanamycin resistance, followed by whole-plasmid sequencing confirmation.